jreisdorff/music-explorer-app/README.md

 App that allows you to look at bands you've liked on Facebook.

-Written using AngularJS, Facebook Graph API, and Twitter Bootstrap.
+Written using AngularJS, Facebook Graph API, and Twitter Bootstrap using test driven methodology.

 #General